riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 ### Conclusion

 Next.js is still young and is missing some capabilities, such as RSS feed generation.
-However its design comprises only a handful of moving parts, hence adjusting the project to your needs is quite doable.
+However its design comprises only a handful of moving parts, which makes adjusting the project to meet your needs quite doable.

 I'm fairly sure more features will come in time from Vercel and from Next.js community.
 Until then, don't be afraid to tinker with it.

-> Your assumptions are your windows on the world.
-> Scrub them off every once in a while, or the light won't come in.
+> Somewhere, something incredible is waiting to be known.
-― Isaac Asimov
+― Carl Sagan